Lake Natron Facts:

 Lake Natron Threats and Preservation Efforts

-Lake Natron forms a rather geologically unique and important habitat.
-The species adapted to its unique environment cannot survive elsewhere.
+Lake Natron represents a truly geologically unique and vitally important habitat.
+Unfortunately, the few species adapted to its unique environment cannot survive elsewhere.
+That very adaptation, however, leaves them extremely vulnerable to a wide range of threats.

-Unfortunately, projected logging activities also threaten to disrupt the delicate salinity balance.
+Sadly, projected logging activities currently threaten to disrupt the delicate salinity balance of the lake.
 A hydroelectric plant on the Ewaso River is under consideration.
-Both of these projects would severely affect the delicate environmental balance of Lake Natron.
+Both of these projects are poised to severely affect the delicate environmental balance of the lake.

 Leave a Reply